 Due to the high demand of individuals needing weekend co-parenting course, Livewelll Behavioral Health offers our court approved One Heart, Two Homes© co-parenting course one weekend a month!
-This seminar-style course is designed for individuals who do not have availability during the week to complete the 4 week course, but have been court ordered to participate in a court approved co-parenting class.
-This seminar meets all of the standards set by the Fresno County Superior Court.
-This seminar offers the same curriculum offered during the 4 week course condensed into a 2 day seminar.
-The full $300 fee is due in full to participate in the weekend seminar.
-The seminar will run from 8 a.m. – 3 p.m.
-Saturday and 12 p.m. to 6 p.m. on Sunday, with an hour lunch both days.
+We are the only court-approved agency that offers a weekend course geared toward first responders and other working parents who need to complete a court approved co-parenting course.
+This seminar-style course is designed for individuals who do not have availability during the week to complete 4, 6 or 12 week co-parenting course, but have been court ordered to participate in a court approved co-parenting class.
+This course which is traditionally taught in a weekly format is condensed into a 2-day, 12 hour seminar that meets all of the standards set by the Fresno County Superior Court The full $325.00 fee is due upon enrollment to participate in the weekend co-parenting seminar.
+The seminar runs from 8 a.m. to 3 p.m.
+Saturday and 8 a.m. to 3 p.m. on Sunday, with an hour lunch both days.
 Certificates of completion are given at the end of the course.
 Please click the One Heart, Two Homes© link below to enroll.

 What curriculum is used for these courses?

-Livewell uses One Heart, Two Homes© curriculum developed by Co-parenting International.
-This curriculum is a court approved solution-focused curriculum that teaches parents to talk and listen to each other about real concerns and specific solutions they believe will be good for their children, without provoking each other to feel alarmed, without demanding, criticizing, insulting or defensiveness.
+Livewell uses the One Heart, Two Homes© curriculum developed by Co-parenting International, Inc..
+This curriculum is a court approved solution-focused curriculum that teaches parents to talk and listen to each other about real concerns and specific solutions they believe will be good for their children, without provoking each other to feel alarmed, without demanding, criticizing, insults or defensiveness.